iceexplorer/kubernetes/setup/setup_guides/setup_guide_master.md

 1.1 How to find your hostname?

-Open a terminal window and print
+Open a terminal window and type

 $ hostname           //without the $.
 It is for illustration purposes :)

-1.2 If you think you need to change the hostname, this is how to do it
+1.2 If you think you need to change the hostname, this is how to do it;

-Open a terminal window
-Become root
-$ su -

 $ hostnamectl set-hostname "k8-master-1"    //this is an example hostname.
 Set whatever suits your needs

-Add the following entries in /etc/hosts
+Add the following entry in /etc/hosts    //optionally you may re-boot and it will be there automaticly

 $ nano /etc/hosts